brantondemoss/brantondemoss.github.io/writing/kata.md

 ![](abpruning.png)
 *Alpha-beta pruning tree[^12]*

 Value functions measure the "goodness" of states (read: how likely they are to lead to victory).
 Creating meaningful evaluation functions is no small task - indeed, the Deep Blue evaluation function consisted of 8000 hand coded heuristics[^11]!
-Programmers got together with chess experts to assign value to various board states - rooks on the back rank, passed pawns, king safety, etc...
-All of these values were combined into a single number representing the total scalar "value" of that position, which tree search can then optimize for expected future value, given an opponent who attempts to minimize your value ([minimax](minimax)).
+Programmers got together with chess experts to assign value to various board substates - rooks on the back rank, passed pawns, king safety, etc...
+All of these individual heuristics were carefully weighted and combined to give an approximate overall singular board value, which was then optimized for via a tree search through many possible future board states.

 With a well-tuned value function and powerful tree search to read ahead and find a value-maximising trajectory, Deep Blue managed a win over Garry Kasparov, the world chess champion, in 1997[^6].